Pak123Pak/english-learning-android-app/testing/bdd.md

     When the user enters "cook" in the search field And the user taps the search button
     Then an error message should be displayed
-    And the error message should say "No internet connection" And the user should see an option to retry
+    And the error message should say "No Internet"
+    And the user should see an option to retry

   Scenario: Search for a word that doesn't exist